Argandov/termbot/README.md

 ### Verbosity (Work in progress)

 Verbosity will add to termbot's output stats such as Filename (If it was used for analyzing one), Cost and Tokens of the individual operation (Per prompt/answer).

+### Silent Mode (Work in progress)

+Silent Mode is a Work in Progress, and will omit the Termbot ASCII banner.

 # Use cases and Examples